When choosing the site of your new restaurant, café, lounge or marketplace the old adage rings true: Location is everything!

 Whether opting for an existing space or new construction, thoroughly understanding the area surrounding that shell/site (and knowing the activity that happens there) is crucial to making your restaurant vision come to life.

-“Site selection is part science, part art, and while some people may also say part luck, I don’t think so,” says VSAG Principal Dan Simons.
+“Site selection is part science, part art, and while some people may also say part luck, I don’t think so,” says VSAG Founder Dan Simons.
 “You can control a lot about the deal and the location, so you should always try to.”

 Equipped with the expertise of finding the perfect locale fit for a variety of VSAG industry clients, Dan believes that, “The first step is to really understand not only the concept and the brand, and where it might work best, but to also understand your potential audience and the guests you are looking to attract.”